Holonomy transformations for singular foliations

 Recall that a \emph{singular Riemannian foliation} in Molino's sense (\cite[\S 6]{Mo88}, see also \cite[\S 1]{ABT}) consists of manifold $M$ with a suitable\footnote{More precisely, it is required that every tangent vector to a leaf can be extended to a vector field on $M$ tangent to the leaves.} partition into immersed submanifolds (leaves), together with a complete Riemannian metric such that if a geodesic intersects perpendicularly a leaf, it intersects perpendicularly every leaf it meets.

-\begin{prop} Let $(M,\cF)$ be a singular foliation and let $L$ be an embedded leaf whose essential isotropy is discrete.
-Assume that $\cF$ is linearizable about $L$ and that the Lie group $H_x^x$ is compact, where $x\in L$.

-Then there is a tubular neighborhood $U$ of $L$ such that $(U,\cF|_U)$ admits an adapted, complete Riemannian metric which makes it into a singular Riemannian foliation. \end{prop} \begin{proof} By (the proof of) Prop. \ref{prop:proper}, there exists a neighborhood U and a proper Lie groupoid $\Gamma$ over $U$ inducing the foliation $\cF|_U$.
+\begin{proof} By (the proof of) Prop. \ref{prop:proper}, there exists a neighborhood U and a proper Lie groupoid $\Gamma$ over $U$ inducing the foliation $\cF|_U$.
 Hence $U$ admits a complete Riemannian metric $g$ whose transversal component is preserved by the action of $\Gamma$, by \cite[Prop.
 3.13]{PPT} (cf. also \cite[Def.
 3.11]{PPT}).
 The metric $g$ is adapted (in the sense of Def. \ref{def:ada}), as a consequence of the fact that $H|_U$ is a quotient of $\Gamma$ \cite[Ex.
 3.4.(4)]{AndrSk}.
-Further, $g$ makes the foliation $\cF|_U$ into singular Riemannian foliation by \cite[Prop.
+Further, $g$ makes the leaves of the foliation $\cF|_U$ into singular Riemannian foliation by \cite[Prop.
 6.4]{PPT}. \end{proof}